Rajpratik71/volatility-wiki/Android.md

 	make[1]: *** [net/netfilter] Error 2
 	make: *** [net] Error 2

-Disable CONFIG_NETFILTER in the kernel's .config.
+Disable `CONFIG_NETFILTER` in the kernel's `.config`.
 This should only be necessary on Mac.

 # Related Links